CarlosCapili/Data_Analysis_Portfolio/Banana Quality/README.md

 | Processing | 1.51 - 2.50 |
 | Good | 2.51 - 3.50 |
 | Premium | > 3.50 |

+- All regions produce a majority banana quality of  'Processing' and 'Good'

 - There are 8 banana types.
 The table below shows several attributes: